cepulmano/nem-lab/README.md

 1. Generate a new NEM Testnet account
 2. Using the newly generated account, request for test XEM from the [testnet faucet](http://testfaucet.nem.ph/).
 3. After successfully retrieving the test XEM, write a script that can transfer 10XEM to account address **TCGRQERTT6MALSMVM2SYK7GK43LRLY2SYYWAOTHX**.
+Attach the following message to the transaction: ***This is a sample XEM transfer transaction containing a message***
 4. Using the same account, rent a new namespace using **[your_last_name]** as root and **labexercise** as subnamespace.
 In case that the namespace is not anymore available, feel free to append some digits to make it unique.
 5. Create a new mosaic named **[last_name]mosaic**, and set its properties to the following:
 	* Divisibility: **4**